PerttuHamalainen/MediaAI/Lessons/README.md

 ## Links
-**The field is changing rapidly and we are constantly collecting new teaching material** Follow the course's [Twitter feed](https://twitter.com/aaltomediaai) for to stay updated.
+**The field is changing rapidly and we are constantly collecting new teaching material**

+Follow the course's [Twitter feed](https://twitter.com/aaltomediaai) to stay updated.

 [Back to course home](../README.md)